Explore health content from A to Z.

-Rheumatoid arthritis is a disease that affects the lining of the joints, causing pain, swelling, and stiffness.
+Rheumatoid arthritis (RA) is a disease that affects the synovium, the lining of the joints.
+This causes pain, swelling, and stiffness.
 Left untreated, rheumatoid arthritis may damage joints so badly that they no longer function.
 This disease appears most often in young-adult to middle-age women.
-To diagnose rheumatoid arthritis, your doctor will ask about your health history and perform an exam.
-X-rays and blood tests may also be needed.

 Rheumatoid arthritis can affect most joints.
-But people tend to feel it in their fingers and wrists.
-The elbows, knees, and balls of the feet are also common sites.
+The hands, wrists, elbows, knees, and balls of the feet are common sites.
 This disease often affects the same joint on both sides of the body.
 Symptoms may include:

-Tender, inflamed joints.
-They may look red and feel warm.
+Tender, swollen inflamed joints.
+They may also look red and feel warm.